utunga/thankful/doc/whitepaper.md

-# KinPesa - A system of reciprocity
+# Kinpesa - A system of reciprocity

 ## Contents: